Kong/kongponents/docs/components/multiselect.md

 Additional selections will be combined into a count badge if the number of selections would extend beyond the selection row count.
 You can hover over this badge to see the remaining selections.

+Note that this prop only applies when `collapsedContext` prop is `false`.

 <ClientOnly>
   <KMultiselect :selected-row-count="2" :items="deepClone(defaultItemsManySelected)" />
 </ClientOnly>